jonLicari/motor-cntrl/README.md

 		- A factor must be applied to an unknown value.
 No way of pulling current duty cycle
 		- Sol'n: Instead of having the throttle_out value directly written to a motor output it will be used to create a multiplier which will be applied to every analogWrite() statement
+		- When applying factor, digital value may exceed 255.
+What is the effect on the output?